PAST

 September 3 - October 4, 2019

-Held in conjunction with the National Museum of Women in the Arts 2020 Women to Watch exhibition series, Surfacing Histories Sculpting Memories featured work by five Bay Area artists working with paper including Sofía Córdova (MFA, 2010), Julia Goodman (MFA, 2009), Sandra Ono, Amy Tavern (MFA, 2017), and Lava Thomas.
+Held in conjunction with the National Museum of Women in the Arts 2020 Women to Watch exhibition series, Surfacing Histories Sculpting Memories featured work by five Bay Area artists working with paper including Sofía Córdova (MFA, 2010), Julia Goodman (MFA, 2009), Sandra Ono, Amy Tavern (MFA, 2017), and Lava Thomas (BFA, 1999).

 (Left) Euretta F. Adair, 2018 (Right) Mrs. A. W. West, Senior, 2018.